AmitKumarDas/Decisions/blogs/thinking_in_types.md

 type Predicate(s storage) bool

-// isOnline evaluates if storage is online or not func isOnline(s storage) bool {...}
+// isOnline evaluates if storage is online or not
+//
+// NOTE:
+// Function adheres to Predicate functional type
+//
+// NOTE:
+// One can find domain specific logic only func isOnline(s storage) bool {...}

 // Filter returns a list of storages that satisfy the provided
 // condition
+//
+// !!!
+IMPORTANT !!!
+// This is the gist of this article.
+Loop meets the condition here.
+// Domain logic is not seen here.
+What we done here is - decouple the
-func (l storageList) Filter(p Predicate) (u storageList) {
+// business logic from programming constructus i.e. loops & conditions. func (l storageList) Filter(p Predicate) (u storageList) {
   for _, s := range l {
     if p(s) {